pradhyumvyas/Snake-Game/README.md

 Snake Game in Python Programming Language

 ## How to download

-Open your terminal or command Promt and copy following text into them.
+Open your terminal or command Prompt and copy following text into them.

 ```bash
 git clone https://github.com/pradhyumvyas/Snake-Game.git
 ```
 **Make sure you have already install git in your system.

 ## Run This Game